Semi-ampleness of NQC generalized log canonical pairs: Preliminaries

-By \cite[Theorem 2.23]{JLX22}, if $B\geq 0$ over the generic fiber of $f$, then there always exists a g-sub-pair induced by a canonical bundle formula$/U$ of $f: (X,B,\Mm)\rightarrow Z$.
+By \cite[Theorem 2.23]{JLX22}, if $B\geq 0$ over the generic fiber of $f$, then there always exists an NQC g-sub-pair induced by the canonical bundle formula$/U$ of $f: (X,B,\Mm)\rightarrow Z$.
 Moreover, it is not hard to see that if $(X,B,\Mm)$ is a $\Qq$-g-sub-pair, then the induced g-sub-pair on $Z$ can also be chosen as a $\Qq$-g-sub-pair.
 We will frequently use these facts in the rest of the paper. \end{defn}